 NCAA Division 1 and Division 2 volleyball coaches can contact athletes starting June 15 after an athlete’s sophomore year of high school.
 This includes extending verbal offers, electronic communications (such as emails, texts, instant messages, etc.) and phone calls are acceptable at this time.

-Effective April 25, 2018, the NCAA passed new recruiting rule changes intended to slow down the trend of coaches offering scholarships to athletes as young as 7th and 8th grade.
+Effective May 1, 2019, the NCAA passed new recruiting rule changed intended to slow down the trend of coaches offering scholarships to athletes as young as 7th and 8th grade.
 While the impact of these rules on the volleyball recruiting timeline is still unknown, the intent is to give athletes a little more time to figure out what they are looking for in a college and develop their skills before they get bombarded with scholarship offers.

 Here’s a quick breakdown of the changes, which are in effect for all Division 1 college volleyball teams:

 Previously, coaches were prohibited from initiating contact with a recruit, but if an athlete called a coach, they could speak on the phone.
 That is no longer allowed.
 There is zero off-campus communication allowed between a coach and a recruit before June 15 after an athlete’s sophomore year.

 Despite this change, coaches still use camps and clinics as an opportunity to evaluate and start communicating with prospective recruits.

 Quick refresher: Unofficial visits are any campus visits paid for entirely by the recruit’s family.
 Before the rule change, unofficial visits were an easy way for underclassmen to visit a college campus, meet with the coach and get an early verbal offer.
 However, if athletes want to take unofficial visits now, they cannot schedule them with the coach or athletic department until August 1 before junior year.
 Before that time, they should treat the unofficial visit just like any other student would.
 If the recruit happens to bump into the coach on campus, they can’t have any recruiting conversations at that time.